gearcase/start-with/README.md

 ## Related

-- [end-with](https://github.com/bubkoo/end-with) - Determines whether a string ends with the characters of another string, returning `true` or `false` as appropriate.
+- [end-with](https://github.com/bubkoo/end-with) - Determines whether a string ends with the characters of another string.

 ## Contributing